Poor eyesight is a common problem in our world. It is of two types–

 Poor vision at close distances is one of the most common vision challenges between the ages of 40 and 60.
 However, this is a normal change with the eye’s ability to focus and may progress with time.

 According to Ayurveda — Alochaka Pitta is responsible for maintaining eyesight and it weakens with age.
-Proper caring for the eyes is one preventative measure that helps.
+Proper care for the eyes is one preventative measure that helps.

 - Prolonged constipation and nervous debility can cause Drishti dosha.